DhananjayAshok/DetectiveGames/README.md

 The rest of this document details how to start the most basic version of this, I then cover how to make a more advanced customized game using the tool.

+## Prerequisistes and Installation

+- Git
+- Git LFS
+- Unity
+- A system that can run this

+You may have to install the Invector Basic Locomotion package from the Asset store.

 ## Making a Detective Game in Unity - Basic Tutorial